 A nuclear detonation in the upper atmosphere creates an electromagnetic pulse (EMP), a powerful, damaging electromagnetic field covering a subcontinent-scale region.

-It is important to note that, due to the statistical nature of field characteristics, most conventional computers and low voltage electronics will likely be unaffected and available to be reenergized if power grid operation can be restored – a key factor in enabling cost effective power grid protection strategies – and in preserving the viability of most of the customer “load” that will also be essential to such strategies.
+It is important to note that, due to the statistical nature of field characteristics, most conventional computers and low voltage electronics will likely be unaffected and available to be reenergized if power grid operation can be restored – a key factor in enabling cost-effective power grid protection strategies – and in preserving the viability of most of the customer “load” that will also be essential to such strategies.

-Post-EMP event” planning may be essential for societal continuity
+Post-EMP event planning may be essential for societal continuity

 Expanding EMP concerns have brought some leading corporations to begin adapting their “grid restart” planning (black start and restoration).
 These corporations are working to increase their systems’ EMP protection, and also utilizing emerging “minimum grid” and related restoration planning to ensure societally vital lifeline infrastructure facilities can be reenergized quickly enough to sustain the communities that depend upon them.

-At the same time, given the scale of modern interdependencies, the success of such efforts will also depend on broad availability of tools and capabilities essential for multi-corporate communication, situational awareness and emergency power continuity in such events.1
+Given the scale of modern interdependencies, the success of such efforts will also depend on broad availability of tools and capabilities essential for multi-corporate communication, situational awareness and emergency power continuity in such events.1

 EMP has been studied and addressed diligently as a military threat for over 50 years.
 In the United States, EMP has been treated by DOD as an active, growing hazard for decades.
 In 2011 the U.S. Defense Science Board renewed and highlighted this policy, issuing an interim report citing progress, coupled with ongoing recommendations for EMP survivability of certain DOD assets.
-In 2015, DOD expanded these recommendations to mandate EMP protection of “all mission critical facilities,” and announced its plans to reopen, upgrade and reoccupy the Cheyenne Mountain military complex due to its intrinsic EMP-protected characteristics.
+In 2015, DOD expanded these recommendations to mandate EMP protection of “all mission-critical facilities,” and announced its plans to reopen, upgrade and reoccupy the Cheyenne Mountain military complex due to its intrinsic EMP-protected characteristics.

 The Congressional EMP Commission noted that deterring attack from terrorists who acquire nuclear weapons would be especially difficult because “such groups have no state identity, have only one or a few weapons, and are motivated to attack the US without regard for their own safety.”